djgenesis/esp32-multisensor/README.md

 6. Select "Plug into this Computer"
 7. After the compilation of the bin file, download it and open https://web.esphome.io/?dashboard_install
 8. Connect your device. here you might need to download and install some drivers.
 9. Install the downloaded bin file.
 You might need to hold pressing a button of ESP32 for some seconds.
-If so do it before selecting Install and release after you see "Erasing"
+If so do it before selecting Install and release after you see "Erasing".
+Wait until successfull installation.

-**After successfull installation, the following steps are for the end user:**
+**Steps to follow to add the device in ESPHome and Home Assistant (ie. End User):
-11. Connect to your ESP32 WIFI Access Point.
+**11. Connect to your ESP32 WIFI Access Point.
 No password needed
 12. A portal to insert your WIFI credentials will open.
 These will permanently be stored in your ESP32s memory (Unless your reflash, erase etc your ESP32).
 13. Head to ESPHome.
 After some seconds ESPHome should show it as "Discovered".
 14. "Take Control" of the device.
 15. Select "Update All" to test that updating also works.
 (Optional but suggested)
 16. Head to HHome Assistant -> Settings - > Devices.
 You should see the sensor appear there as well.
 17. Click "Add" and select and Area

-Congratulations!
-Thats it!
+**Congratulations!
+Thats it!**